Anitsirc22/split-building-limits-api/README.md

 ## Local testing

-Tests are using flask api test client, so there is no need to run the service.
+Tests are using fast api test client, so there is no need to run the service.

 Make sure you have the `DB_URL` environment variable set.